 25 May Defend Against Robocalls with STIR/SHAKEN

 In our current climate, there seems to be a lot of division among Americans.
-However, there is one thing that unites us all, the annoyance we feel when we pick up our phone calls and are met with a robocall.
+However, there is one thing that unites us all, the annoyance we feel when we pick up a phone call and are met with a robocall.
 Robocalls produce an astounding average of 5 billion or more calls per month.
 These calls affect not only our personal phone lines but business phone lines as well.
 This escalates robocalls from a simple annoyance to a threat to your customers’ businesses.
 Robocalls and robo dialers threaten your customers’ business reputations by exploiting their information and consuming their identity.
 Did you know that you can defend your customers against scammers and robocalls through the platforms you offer?

 How Do Scammers Use Robocalls?

 Robo dialers and scammers currently have the ability to “spoof” phone numbers.
 Which allows malicious parties to desguise their identity by falsifying the caller ID information.
 Even more distressing is the use of neighbor spoofing.
 This is when the scammer utilizes a number with a local area code and prefix to seem safe.
 Information like phone numbers and caller ID can also be spoofed from regular phone numbers, government agencies, and even businesses.
 Once a scammer has spoofed a number, they can utilize a robo dialer to reach unsuspecting victims.
 These robocalls look very innocent on a caller ID, allowing the scammers to connect with their intended target.